-The Sensitivity Conjecture was formally proposed by Nisan and Szegedy after characterising the degree of Boolean functions represented by multilinear functions in terms of the combinatorial properties of the Boolean functions.
-This is done by representing the Boolean function as polynomials over the real numbers, $\bS$.
+The Sensitivity Conjecture was formally proposed by Nisan and Szegedy after characterising the degree of Boolean functions represented by multilinear polynomials in terms of the Boolean function's combinatorial properties.
 If we define a Boolean function $f$ as $f: \{F, T\}^n \rightarrow \{F, T\}$, then we can encode $T$ as $1$ and $F$ as $0$, thus creating a mapping from a subset of $\bS^n$ to a subset of $\bS$.
-Let us denote such a polynomial as $p$.

 \begin{definition} A real multivariate polynomial $p: \bS^n \rightarrow \bS$ \textit{represents} $f$ if for all $x \in \{0, 1\}^n$, $f(x) = p(x)$. \end{definition} There is always a unique multilinear polynomial representing a given Boolean function.
-The results established by Nisan and Szegedy concern themselves with the most basic parameter of representing Boolean functions as polynomials, its degree.
+The results established by Nisan and Szegedy concern themselves with the most basic parameter in representing Boolean functions as polynomials, its degree.

 \begin{definition} The \textit{degree} of a Boolean function $f$, denoted by $\deg(f)$, as the degree of the unique multilinear real polynomial that represents $f$ exactly. \end{definition}

 The first result we would like to show is establishing the lower bound on the degree of a Boolean function $f$ in terms of the number of variables $n$. \begin{theorem} Let $f$ be a Boolean function that depends on $n$ variables.
 Then, \end{theorem}